-The researchers, at Sussex University, say they have discovered that bees are exposed to a chemical cocktail when feeding from wildflowers growing next to neonicotinoid treated crops in UK cropland.
+The researchers, at Sussex University, say they have discovered that bees are exposed to a chemical cocktail when feeding on wildflowers growing next to neonicotinoid-treated crops in UK cropland.

-C Tech Corporation can offer a solution to overcome damage caused by beetles and other insects to our plants, trees and crops.
+C Tech Corporation can offer a solution to overcome the damage caused by beetles and other insects to our plants, trees, and crops.
 Termirepel™ is an ideal solution for the prevention of damage caused by insects.
-Termirepel™ is the non toxic and non hazardous anti termite and anti insect additive.
+Termirepel™ is the non-toxic and non-hazardous anti termite and anti insect additive.
 Although it is non-hazardous anti termite it is effective on insects like beetles, grasshopper, worms, bedbugs etc. It is cost effective and cost efficient, inert, stable upto 1400 deg C temperature and long lasting.

-Termirepel™ is manufactured with unique set of complex compounds.
+Termirepel™ is manufactured with a unique set of complex compounds.
 It is available in the form of polymer masterbatches which can be incorporated in agricultural films, mulches, etc during processing.
-Termirepel™ can also be incorporated in silage bags and packaging films to protect the crops in post harvest stage from pest damage.
+Termirepel™ can also be incorporated in silage bags and packaging films to protect the crops in post-harvest stage from pest damage.